 - Form 1099-MISC (resource revenue payments, prizes, SPC fees).
 Resource revenue—or 7(j)—payments derive from resource revenue sharing obligations among the 12 Alaska Native regional corporations, as required by the Alaska Native Claims Settlement Act (ANCSA).
 Shareholders who owned at-large stock on March 24, 2020, received an $18.8951 per at-large share (or $1,889.51 per 100 shares) 7(j) payment from CIRI in 2020.
 Additionally, if you inherited at-large stock in 2020 and received an estate settlement payment, a portion of that payment may have consisted of held 7(j) funds.

 Resource revenue payments are not dividends, and are not considered investment income, and are reported in Box 3 – Other Income on a Form 1099-MISC.
 ANCSA requires that resource revenue amounts distributed in connection with CIRI village-class stock be paid to the associated village; therefore, CIRI does not report these payments as individual shareholder income.

 Shareholder prizes and fees paid to Shareholder Participation Committee members during the tax year are also reported in Box 3 – Other Income on a Form 1099-MISC.

-Remember, it is your responsibility to accurately report your CIRI income on your tax returns.
-CIRI cannot provide tax advice.
+Please note that it is your responsibility to accurately report your CIRI income on your tax returns; CIRI cannot provide tax advice.
+The proper IRS forms and schedules to use when completing individual tax returns may vary depending on the types of CIRI payments received.
 Shareholders are encouraged to consult with a tax advisor regarding individual circumstances and applicable federal and state tax requirements.